A Wife – Or Another Mother?

-It has been noted that some men marry women who physically resembles their mother, and that other men who are excessively attached to their mother will not marry until after she dies.
+It has been noted that some men marry women who physically resemble their mother, and that other men who are excessively attached to their mother will not marry until after she dies.
 Then the son marries rather quickly, often seeking a replacement for the lost relationship.

 You need not become involved, however, in deep psychoanalysis to realize the constant comparisons many men make in marriage between wives and mothers.
 Furthermore, these comparisons may nor may not be so subtle.